Walk 4

 SAN CARLO

-Saint Teresa is hard to top, but let’s try with a tiny nearby church, affectionally called San Carlino, whose interior is a dazzling geometric puzzle, like a three-dimensional sculpture you walk into.
+Saint Teresa is hard to top, but let's try with a tiny nearby church, affectionately called San Carlino, whose interior is a dazzling geometric puzzle, like a three-dimensional sculpture you walk into.
 Easy to reach, two blocks down Via del Quirinale to this most precious jewel, the little church of San Carlo alle Quattro Fontane designed by Borromini.

 The undulating geometry of shapes, starting with the concave/convex façade and extending inside, creates an effect that is beyond description.
 You must just sit here in this miniature world for a while to absorb the astonishing beauty, utilizing interlocking octagons and pentagons enclosed within an oval dome.
 The adjacent little cloister offers a peaceful contrast that will help prepare you for the busy street outside.